LieberInstitute/Human_DLPFC_Deconvolution/README.md

 ### Bulk RNA-seq datasets

-The bulk RNA-seq datasets include 6 samples groups comprised of mRNA isolated from either nucleus, cytoplasm, or bulk, and from either polyA selection or RiboZero RNA-seq library types.
-Data come from 19 samples, meaning 113 total data points.

-These bulk RNA-seq data are available as a `SummarizedExperiment` object.
+Bulk RNA-seq data are available as a `SummarizedExperiment` object.

 ### RNAScope/HALO image datasets

-Image data is generated for RNAscope slides by analysis with HALO and outputting the analysis results as `.csv` tables.
+Image data is generated for RNAScope slides by analysis with HALO and outputting the analysis results as `.csv` tables.
 These tables are read from the file tree located at the subdirectory [`raw-data/HALO/`](https://github.com/LieberInstitute/Human_DLPFC_Deconvolution/tree/main/raw-data/HALO).

 Note that RNAScope experiments were performed with two combinations of markers, called `Circle` and `Star`, respectively, These experiments are distinct in that they each comprise of an analysis of an independent, albeit adjacent, tissue and each includes a different set of molecular markers (see table below).